> The Copper Family > Songs > Cupid’s Garden

 “In 1736, an orchestra was included among the attractions.
 It also became known for its firework displays.
 However, it lost its license in 1753 due to the loose morals of its visitors.”
 [Wikipedia]

 This song from the repertoire of the Copper Family is printed in The Copper Family Song Book.
-Bob and Ron Copper sang Cupid’s Garden in 1963 on their EFDSS LP Traditional Songs From Rottingdean; which was reissued in 2001 on the Topic CD Come Write Me Down: Early Recordings of the Copper Family of Rottingdean.
+Ron and Bob Copper sang Cupid’s Garden on 2 February 1955 in a recording made by Peter Kennedy (BBC 21543).
+They also sang it on their 1963 EFDSS LP Traditional Songs From Rottingdean; which was reissued in 2001 as part of the Topic CD Come Write Me Down: Early Recordings of the Copper Family of Rottingdean.
 Another generation, John and Lynne Copper, sang it in 1987 on the EFDSS LP Coppersongs: A Living Tradition.
 And Mark Barratt and Tom Copper from the most recent Copper Family generation sang it in 2008 on the Young Coppers’s CD Passing Out.

-Tony Engle and Peta Webb sang Cupid’s Garden in 1971 on Oak’s Topic album Welcome to Our Fair, Derek, Dorothy and Nadine Elliott sang it in 1976 on their LP Yorkshire Relish, and Mick Ryan & Pete Harris sang it in 2006 on their WildGoose CD The Island of Apples.
-All three groups credit the Copper Family as their source.
+Tony Engle and Peta Webb sang Cupid’s Garden in 1971 on Oak’s Topic album Welcome to Our Fair, and Derek, Dorothy and Nadine Elliott sang it in 1976 on their LP Yorkshire Relish.
+Both groups credit the Copper Family as their source.

 Jane and Amanda Threlfall sang Cupid’s Garden on their 2002 CD Gown of Green and on their 2007 CD Revisited.
 They noted: